MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Prepare_Alert_Policies.md

 There are two requirements to viewing alerts in Microsoft 365 Defender – turning on Audit Logging and assigning the proper Role Based Access Control (RBAC) permissions to the users who will view alerts.

-- **Audit logging.** If you will recall, towards the end of Lab 1 you turned on Audit Logging.
+- **Audit logging.** If you recall, towards the end of Lab 1 you turned on Audit Logging.
 You performed this task in Lab 1 because it can take an hour or two to propagate that setting through the system before you can successfully implement alerts.
 This propagation should have completed by now, and you should be ready to go.

 - **RBAC permissions.** In this exercise, you will assign the necessary RBAC role group to Lynne Robbins, who is the user that Holly selected for testing alerts in Adatum's Microsoft 365 pilot project.